top of page

 Active listening and empathy are closely intertwined, enabling healthcare providers to fully comprehend a patient’s experience and thereby improve the quality of care.

-Empathy is crucial because it enables providers to connect with the patient's emotional, psychological, and physical needs.
+• Empathy is important because it enables providers to connect with the patient's emotional, psychological, and physical needs.
 When healthcare providers show empathy, they go beyond simply diagnosing a condition—they treat the patient as a whole.

-The Role of Empathy: A patient recovering from surgery may be physically healing, but also dealing with anxiety and fear of relapse.
+Example: A patient recovering from surgery may be physically healing but also dealing with anxiety and fear of relapse.
 By acknowledging those feelings, the provider addresses the patient’s emotional reality, building deeper trust.

 Empathy has been linked to improved clinical outcomes and patient satisfaction scores.
 In fact, one study found that empathy in physicians is associated with better control of chronic conditions like diabetes (Derksen et al., 2013).